dortania/OpenCore-Multiboot/README.md

 The differences are minimal once you're using OpenCore but also it might be a bit difficult for the latter.
 Other than that, this guide will cover these elements:

+1. Introduction to multi-booting
-1. What is multibooting and how does it work?
+   1. What is it?
+   2. UEFI?
+Legacy?
+CSM?
+What?
+   3. Disclaimer
 2. Partitioning vs Disk separating
 3. UEFI
    1. Multibooting on empty drives